denizenslab/teaching/_seminars/NLP_HM.md

 </table>
 <br>

+## Please note
-IMPORTANT: Attendance of the first session is required to activate the registration!
+Attendance of the first session is required to activate the registration!
+Individual laptops are required during this seminar.

 ## Content